 However the director of my program has decided this is not necessary.
 I was essentially told that as long as I can get out of bed, I can go to clinical.
 We are allowed sick days, but they have to be made up.

-Missing a week of clinical would result in a week added on to the end of my program or missing my only vacation week between now and graduation.
-Now I understand that there are certain clinical requirements to graduate and take boards, but people get sick.
+Missing a week of clinical would result in a week added on to the end of my program or missing my only vacation week between now and take boards, but people get sick.
 Life happens.

 We are still human beings even though they like us to pretend otherwise.
 Trust me, this is not fun for me and I certainly would rather NOT be sick right now.
 With the holiday weekend, it all boiled down to missing TWO days of clinical.